Scream (character): Andi Benton

-Lightbright

-During the "Venom War" storyline, Scream bonds with Wild Pack member Lightbright.

 Powers and abilities

 Donna Diego's superhuman abilities stem from the Scream symbiote.
 Scream often uses her 'hair' as a weapon to wrap or tangle enemies (much like Medusa of the Inhumans), and can mimic clothing as camouflage.
 Like Spider-Man and the Venom symbiote, Scream has wall-crawling and web-slinging abilities, and boasts an early-warning sense.
 Scream also possesses some degree of superhuman strength but the exact limits of which are unknown.

 Reception

 In 2021, Screen Rant included Scream in their "Spider-Man: 10 Best Female Villains" list.